 The study area (150 ha) consisted of an agricultural area with mainly arable fields.
 It is located in the north of the Netherlands (6°27' E and 52°47' N, figure 4.1).
 The area was bordered at one side by a forest and in the other directions the agricultural area continued.
 A total of 11.18 km of ditches was monitored, equalling 22.36 km ditch banks.
 Common crops in the area were potatoes, sugar beet and barley, all grown by conventional farmers.
 Ditches separated the fields and the habitat of the studied plant species was limited to the ditch banks and road verges.
 The soils were mainly peat on sand or sandy soils.
-The vegetation of the ditch banks varied from very species poor vegetations.
-Management of the ditch banks consisted of mowing once a year (in September-October).
+The vegetation of the ditch banks varied from very species poor vegetations with a few dominant grass species to species-rich grassland vegetations.
+Management of the ditch banks the hay was removed each year (in September-October).
 In some ditch banks the hay was removed each year but in the majority it was left on the slope.
 For a detailed description of the study area see chapter 3.